Healthy Homes Assessment Clive

 Rental Property Home Assessments Clive

-Areas of rental properties that are impacted by Healthy Homes Standard.
-Healthy Homes Standards in Clive include each:
+The areas of rental property that are affected to The Healthy Homes Standard in Clive include each:

 • Bathroom